-- · Work with cycle groups to identify junctions that can be a barrier to cycling and need improving; - · Review pedestrian guard-rails to consider where this can be removed; - · Review Advanced Stop Lines, seeking to increase coverage and depth where necessary; and - BDC will lobby ECC to consider trialling innovations such as advanced cycle signals, 'All Green' phases and two stage right turns where appropriate.
+- BDC will lobby ECC to consider trialling innovations such as advanced cycle signals, 'All Green' phases and two stage right turns where appropriate.

 Working with partners to see the introduction of more Flagship Routes across the district.
 A Flagship Route is a key corridor - providing safer, faster and more direct access to one or more key attractors (town centres, employment sites, education establishments, transport hubs, visitor attractions and existing/proposed developments).
-The routes will be on high demand corridors, be able to meet demand (both existing and potential), encourage a focus on innovation/design best practice and will include continental standard facilities, where appropriate.
+The routes will potentially create demand, be able to meet demand (both existing and potential), encourage a focus on innovation/ design best practice and will include continental standard facilities, where appropriate.
 It is hoped that a county-wide suite of Flagship Routes will be a focus for future funding, high quality infrastructure, design best practice and innovation.